Physical Activity Epidemiology and Public Health

 By the end of the module students should be able to:

 - Describe and discuss definitions of physical activity, sedentary behaviour and fitness across their respective domains

 - Distinguish and apply different methods of assessment of physical activity, sedentary behaviour and fitness.
 Understand different inference techniques for derivation of activity, sedentary behaviour and fitness phenotypes as exposures or outcomes.

-- Describe and discuss sources of bias specific to activity and fitness epidemiology.
+- Describe and discuss sources of bias specific to activity, sedentary behaviour and fitness epidemiology.

-- Describe and discuss different analytical approaches in activity and fitness epidemiology and interpret associations of physical activity, sedentary behaviour and fitness with chronic disease.
+- Describe and discuss different analytical approaches in activity, sedentary behaviour and fitness epidemiology and interpret associations of physical activity, sedentary behaviour and fitness with chronic disease.

-- Critically appraise published research in physical activity and fitness epidemiology.
+- Critically appraise published research in physical activity, sedentary behaviour and fitness epidemiology.

 - Discuss the need for and apply techniques of harmonising measures of activity.

-- Discuss descriptive epidemiology of physical activity, sedentary behaviour and fitness, overall and in relation to public health guidelines.
+- Discuss descriptive epidemiology of physical activity, sedentary behaviour and fitness, overall and in relation to public health guidelines and their evolution.

 - Describe the determinants of physical activity, sedentary behaviour and fitness.

 - Use and apply the above principles to estimate public health impact of activity exposures through public health modelling.

 - Describe and discuss key issues in translating evidence in physical activity epidemiology to policy implementation for public health.

 Principles of Epidemiology, Principles of Biostatistics, and Principles of Public Health